kshedden/workshops/dair3/design/design.md

 - At a very high level, most research is either [inductive](https://en.wikipedia.org/wiki/Inductive_reasoning) or [deductive](https://en.wikipedia.org/wiki/Deductive_reasoning).
-Inductive research is data-driven and empirical, that is our focus here.
+Inductive research is data-driven and empirical.
+This type of research is our focus here.
 Deductive research starts with "first principles", and derives new findings logically from them.